reckoncrafter/onslaught/README.md

 I want to rewrite it in JS so it can be played in a web browser, but I don't know JS all that well.

+If you have Windows 10, and you really want to play my stupid game, try using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)

 ---

 ## Building